 Note: if you want to complete this process without a PC, chances are you will need root access on your device and more than likely a paid recovery app.
 In any case, it's easier and free to use a computer.

 How to never lose a text message again

-Ok, so maybe you've learned your lesson, maybe you haven't.
-If you're not into paying for any of the programs above long-term or simply don't like the free options, your best bet is to ensure you don't have a need for them again.
+Maybe you've learned your lesson, maybe you haven't.
+If you're not into paying for any of the programs above or simply don't like the free options, your best bet is to ensure you don't have to use them again.
 This means backing up your messages from now on.
-It's so simple it only takes five minutes to save yourself the pain of having to deal with this situation again.
+The good news is, it only takes five minutes.

 Have you ever lost your text messages by accident?
 Did you manage to recover them?
 How do you protect your text messages?